akineeic/opencvjs-dnn-test/README.md

 ## Download Model
-Before run this demo, you need to download the onnx model into this folder manually.
+Before run this demo, you need to download the onnx model into this folder manually and modify the model name with the name showed in the web page.
+The supported models are squeezenet, mobilenetv2, resnet50v1 and resnet50v2 with ONNX format up to now.